7Cedars/loyalty-program-contracts/README.md

 The Loyalty protocol provides a modular, composable and gas efficient framework for blockchain based customer engagement programs.

 Key features:
-- It allows anyone to act as a vendor, deploying a loyalty program, minting loyalty points and cards, and distributing points to loyalty cards.
+- It **allows** anyone to act as a vendor, deploying a loyalty program, minting loyalty points and cards, and distributing points to loyalty cards.
-- It allows anyone to deploy gift programs that exchanges loyalty points to gifts and vouchers.
+- It **allows** anyone to deploy gift programs that exchanges loyalty points to gifts or vouchers.
-- It disallows the use of loyalty points and vouchers in any other loyalty program than the one in which they were minted.
+- It **disallows** the use of loyalty points and vouchers in any other loyalty program than the one in which they were minted.

 In other words, loyalty points do not have value of themselves, but give easy-access to a wide range of customer experiences.
 The project showcases how tokens can be used as a utility, rather than store of value.

 ### Roles
 The roles in the protocol are